30 Best Foods for All-Day Energy

 Judy Barbe, RDN, likes to combine protein and fiber to feel fuller, longer.
 She enjoys her whole wheat toast topped with ricotta and jam or sliced fruit.
 “Ricotta has 14 grams protein in 1/2 cup,” she says.
 Plus, the fiber from the whole wheat bread fills you up and keeps your blood sugar stable.

-“Eggs, the whole egg, with the yolk, are my top pick.
+“Eggs, the whole egg, with the yolk, are my top pick for foods that give you energy.
 Starting your day with eggs, or choosing a hard-boiled egg as a snack are two easy ways to get lasting energy.
 The protein and healthy fats in the whole egg help to keep blood sugar levels stable.
 This is absolutely key to preventing afternoon slumps and sugar cravings which tend to come after carbohydrate dense foods are eaten.
 Eggs are so versatile and can truly be eaten any time of the day.
 People shouldn’t miss out on this nutritional powerhouse or the energy benefits they can get.” — Courtney Ferreira, MS, RD, LDN

 “One of my favorite foods that provide lasting energy is sweet potatoes because they contain fiber and complex carbohydrates.
 Plus, sweet potatoes contain vitamins A and C for an immune boost too.” — Chelsey Amer, MS, RDN

 Quinoa has more protein than any other grain, which pairs nicely with its natural carbohydrates for lasting energy.
 This superfood is also packed with folate, magnesium, and manganese, which gives you a much-needed boost.
-For inspiration on how to make this powerful grain, check out our 30 Quinoa Recipes for Weight Loss.
+For inspiration on how to make this powerful grain, check out our quinoa recipes for weight loss.

 High Fiber Cereal with Milk